 - Not a substitute for professional veterinary help.

-Different types of chocolate products have stronger levels of toxicity (or methylxanthine concentration) for dogs, according to the Merck Vet Manual.
+Different types of chocolate products have stronger levels of toxicity for dogs, according to the Merck Vet Manual.
 Cocoa powder is the worst culprit; after that is unsweetened baker’s chocolate, followed by semisweet chocolate, and then, dark chocolate.
 The least dangerous (but still poison for your pup) is milk chocolate.